 Alternative baking idea: I have an oven-baked candied pecan recipe here containing egg whites and sugar.
 You can easily candy your walnuts this way, which is oven-baked, following the exact instructions and just changing out the nuts.

-How to clean sugar-covered saucepan – Add water to the pan and bring back to a boil.
+How to clean sugar-covered saucepan – Add water to the pan and bring it back to a boil.
 The sugar should dissolve quickly.

 Can a dog eat a walnut?
-I get this question a lot, especially because your best friend is often begging for food.
+I get this question a lot, mainly because your best friend is often begging for food.
 It’s best to stay with dog-safe food like doggy blueberry muffins than randomly feeding them everything.
-Walnuts can be toxic in many situations and are not a food that dogs can digest.
-Do not feed your dog sugar or nuts.

-Related Appetizer Recipes
+Related Snack Appetizer Recipes

 Looking for more appetizer recipes that everyone can munch on?